bdsim-collaboration/pymadx/docs/source/tfsloading.rst

 ------------------

 * Loading of TFS files.
-* Loading of TFS files compressed and archived with .tar.gz suffix without decompressing.
+* Loading of TFS files compressed with .gz suffix without decompressing.
 * Report a count of all different element types.
 * Get a particular column.
 * Get a particular row.